roedoejet/convertextract/README.md

 1. A file containing text to convert (As of version 3.2.2 **.csv**, **.psv**, **.tsv**, **.doc**, **.docx**, **.txt**, **.eaf**, **.json**, **.pptx**, **.html**, **.xls**, **.xlsx** are supported).

-2. A code that specifies the desired encoding.
+2. A code that specifies the desired encoding, for example `UTF-8`.

 3. A code corresponding to the input language of the text.